Advaita Vedanta: Monastic order - Mathas

-Advaita Vedānta is not just a philosophical system, but also a tradition of renunciation.
+Advaita Vedānta is not just a philosophical system, but also a tradition of monastic renunciation.
 Philosophy and renunciation are closely related:

 According to tradition, around 740 AD Gaudapada founded Shri Gaudapadacharya Math, also known as Kavaḷē maṭha.
 It is located in Kavale, Ponda, Goa, and is the oldest matha of the South Indian Saraswat Brahmins.

 Shankara, himself considered to be an incarnation of Shiva, is credited with establishing the Dashanami Sampradaya, organizing a section of the Ekadandi monks under an umbrella grouping of ten names.
 Several Hindu monastic and Ekadandi traditions, however, remained outside the organisation of the Dasanāmis.

 Sankara is said to have organised the Hindu monks of these ten sects or names under four Maṭhas (Sanskrit: मठ) (monasteries), called the Amnaya Mathas, with the headquarters at Dvārakā in the West, Jagannatha Puri in the East, Sringeri in the South and Badrikashrama in the North.
 According to tradition, each math was first headed by one of his four main disciples, and the tradition continues since then.
 Yet, according to Paul Hacker, no mention of the mathas can be found before the 14th century CE.
 Until the 15th century, the timespan of the directors of Sringeri Math are unrealistically long, spanning 60+ and even 105 years.
 After 1386, the timespans become much shorter.
 According to Hacker, these mathas may have originated as late as the 14th century, to propagate Shankara's view of Advaita.
 According to another tradition in Kerala, after Sankara's samadhi at Vadakkunnathan Temple, his disciples founded four mathas in Thrissur, namely Naduvil Madhom, Thekke Madhom, Idayil Madhom and Vadakke Madhom.

 Monks of these ten orders differ in part in their beliefs and practices, and a section of them is not considered to be restricted to specific changes attributed to Shankara.
 While the dasanāmis associated with the Sankara maths follow the procedures attributed to Adi Śankara, some of these orders remained partly or fully independent in their belief and practices; and outside the official control of the Sankara maths.
 The advaita sampradaya is not a Saiva sect, despite the historical links with Shaivism.
 Nevertheless, contemporary Sankaracaryas have more influence among Saiva communities than among Vaisnava communities.